Updated June 21, 2023

 In the US, the commission percentage rate varies from state to state.
 The national average real estate commission in 2021 was 5.5 %, as shown below.
 However, the commission was marginally below 5% in states like California and New Hampshire because of its typically expensive property prices.

 |District of Columbia||5.25%|

 Issues with Real State Commission

-Traditionally, consumer advocates allege and criticize real estate commissions to be confusing and too high.
-The real estate commission is a huge cost in any sales transaction, making many wonders why it is so expensive and does it really make sense to pay such high fees.
-Many believe that the methods used for charging these commissions are anticompetitive.
+Traditionally, consumer advocates allege and criticize real estate commissions as confusing and too high.
+The real estate commission is a huge cost in any sales transaction, doing many wonders why it is so expensive and whether paying such high fees makes sense.
+Many believe that the methods used for charging these commissions are anti-competitive.
 These real estate commissions are coming under increasing legal pressure in many places.